Harsh-P30/Learn-react/README.md

 ## useEffect
 - useEffect is a React Hook that lets you synchronize a component with an external system.
+- useEffect allow you to perform side effect in your component.
+  **like**
+- Fetching data from api.
+- Directly updating the DOM
+- Timers like setTimeOut and setInterval

+*To use useEffect you have to provide two things First one **callback function** and **dependency***

 ```bash
 useEffect(setup, dependencies?)